zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 Use the time range option to specify whether the list should be limited to the current time range.
 It has the following options:

 - None - no time range limit for the annotations query.
-- This dashboard - Limit the list to the time range of the dashboard where the annotations list is available.
+- This dashboard - Limit the list to the time range of the dashboard where the annotation list panel is available.

 ### Tags

 Use the tags option to filter the annotations by tags.
 You can add multiple tags in order to refine the list.

-{{% admonition type="note" %}}
-Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.
+> **Note:** Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.
-{{% /admonition %}}

 ### Limit